Man accused of 2021 threat to Vinita schools in custody - NewsBreak

 In January 2021, McCarty is accused of calling the Vinita School District saying he “was at the high school and about to shoot with guns” and “would shoot at propane bottles,” according to the federal indictment.

-The call caused the school to immediately go into lockdown and prompted a huge response from police, state troopers, and firefighters from Craig, Ottawa, and Delaware counties, and the Oklahoma Highway patrol.LaGrange Police searching for Walmart theft suspects
+The call caused the school to immediately go into lockdown and prompted a huge response from police, state troopers, and firefighters from Craig, Ottawa, and Delaware counties, and the Oklahoma Highway patrol.2021 Vinita School Threat

 McCarty is also accused of assuming the identity of a Vinita student during the telephone hoax telephone call, the court document states.